theangryangel/XI4N/docs/plugins/index.rst

 =======

-Plugins extend xi4n's core functionality, which is effectively to do nothing except maintain a connection to your chosen InSim, OutSim, Outgauge or LFS World Relay server.
+Plugins extend xi4n's core functionality, which is effectively to do nothing except maintain a connection to your chosen Insim, Outsim, Outgauge or LFS World Relay server.

 Luckily xi4n both ships with some pre-made plugins and also has the capability